 Different mixes of concrete will use more or less aggregate as well.
-For instance, the preferred concrete mix for a countertop will have less aggregate than the mix for a driveway, which will affect the density and thus the weight of the concrete.
+For instance, the preferred concrete mix for a countertop will have less aggregate than the mix for a driveway or footing because the countertop does not need to be as strong, which will affect the density and, thus, the weight of the concrete.

 |1 in3||1.39 oz|

 |1 yd3||4050 lb|